TheAliceProject/alice3-extra-models/README.md

 Marks that could be shown above models to express themselves.
 There are various forms to suit individual style.

+### Modular House
+Some building elements for houses.
+(Warning, some textures in the base elements are off or have been substituted.)

 ### Roads
 Models of two lane roads.
 The joint nextTrackPiece enables them to connect smoothly together.
 Each model has a sequence of numbered joints for the lanes, A1, A2… and B1, B2…